 Introduction to else if Statement in Python

 The ‘if’ condition statement is the most frequently used condition statement in python programming.
 The ‘if’ statement is used to evaluate whether a set of code needs to be executed or not.
-The flow happens like , if the statement is true then execute a below code set , when false then move into the next code set. here the role of the else if statement is to get re evaluated with a different set of condition when the if condition check fails.
+If the statement is true, the flow happens like executing a below code set; when false, then move into the next code set.
+Here the else’s role if statement is to get reevaluated with a different set of conditions when the condition check fails.

-Below are the syntax for the else if Statement in Python:
+Below is the syntax for the else if Statement in Python:

 elif condition statement: